Oscar-Amarilla/Stepwise_linear_regresion_python/README.md

 |__ README.md
 ```

-The aplication example jupyter notebook will help the user what is the project about.
+The aplication example jupyter notebook will help the user to know what is the project about.

 ## How to run [Stepwise_linear_regresion_python](https://github.com/Oscar-Amarilla/Stepwise_linear_regresion_python)?

 The user may want to check for the requirements in the requirements.txt file to know with which
 libraries the project was developed and avoid inconsistencies.
-If there is a problem with the user enviorment and the project dependencies, the following instructions must bw followed to make it work.
+If there is a problem with the user enviorment and the project dependencies, the following instructions must be followed to make it work.

-To run the notebook, first create the virtual enviornment for it
+After cloning the repository, create a virtual enviornment in the same folder

 ```bash
 python -m venv name_of_the_venv # The name of the venv is up to the user.